 Klonopin withdrawal symptoms can last for days to weeks.
 They may begin within hours of the drug leaving your system.
 Klonopin withdrawal typically includes a variety of uncomfortable symptoms, such as anxiousness and irritation.
-In some cases, symptoms can include life-threatening seizures.
+In some cases, symptoms can consist of life-threatening seizures.
 Klonopin is benzodiazepine, or more simply, “benzo”.
 They are among the most commonly prescribed medications in the country.
 Roughly 33 million people used them in 2019.

-It doesn’t actually matter too much which type of Klonopin user you are.
+It doesn’t matter too much which type of Klonopin user you are.
 That’s because anyone taking benzos for longer than one month, even patients taking them exactly as instructed, may experience withdrawal symptoms.

 Among people using benzos for more than half a year, about 40% will experience moderate-to-severe withdrawal symptoms.
 The other 60% will still have symptoms, but not as acutely.
 If compounded with alcohol or cocaine, withdrawal may take longer and requires supervision.

 The initial goal of this substance was to aid patients who suffer from epilepsy attacks or seizures.
 Later, the medication's quick and intense quieting impacts were additionally perceived as a solution to treat freeze assaults.

-Generally speaking, the severity of your symptoms will depend on the amount of Klonopin you're currently taking, whether you're mixing it with alcoholic drinks or other drugs and the length of exposure to the drug.
+Generally speaking, the severity of your symptoms will depend on the amount of Klonopin you're currently taking, whether you're mixing it with alcoholic drinks or other drugs, and the length of exposure to the drug.